paulkarpenko/us-code-ui/uscode/title-20-education/chapter-026-support-and-scholarship-in-humanities-and-arts-museum-services.md

   (B) Such recipient shall comply with the requirements of this paragraph not later than 90 days after the end of the period for which such financial assistance is provided.
 The Chairperson may extend the 90-day period only if the recipient shows good cause why such an extension should be granted.

-(3) If such recipient substantially fails to satisfy the purposes for which such financial assistance is provided and the criteria specified in subsection (c)(3)(A) 11 So in original.
-Subsec. (c)(3) of this section does not contain a subpar.
-(A). of this section, as determined by the Chairperson of the Endowment that provided such financial assistance, then such Chairperson may—
+(3) If such recipient substantially fails to satisfy the purposes for which such financial assistance is provided and the criteria specified in subsection (c)(3)(A),11 So in original.
+Subsec. (c)(3) does not contain a subpar.
+(A). as determined by the Chairperson of the Endowment that provided such financial assistance, then such Chairperson may—

   (A) for purposes of determining whether to provide any subsequent financial assistance, take into consideration the results of the post-award evaluation conducted under this subsection;